Meet1995/biomedical-ner-relationship-classification/README.md

         - `data-prep-baseline.ipynb`: This notebook contains code for preparing the data for training the baseline NER model.
         - `data-prep-flair.ipynb`: This notebook contains code for preparing the data for training the Flair-based NER model.
         - `umls-data-augmentation.ipynb`: This notebook contains code for augmenting the training data using UMLS concepts.
-    - `models`: This directory contains notebooks used for training the models.
+    - `training`: This directory contains notebooks used for training the models.
         - `ner`: This directory contains notebooks used for training the NER models.
             - `baseline`: This directory contains notebooks used for training the baseline NER model.
                 - `ner-baseline.ipynb`: This notebook contains code for training the baseline NER model.